 First in the lineup from a series of drops was the original Chicago Bulls-inspired colorway, followed by the Black/Black, and the White/Black-Blue, while new interesting colors such as White/White, Gym Red/Summit White/Port/Gym Red, among others are also made available.

 The return of this hoops shoe initially created as an outdoor game sneaker, relives that moment in the NBA 1996 season when three Chicago Bulls top dogs were seen on the hard court blazing in their Nike weapons.
-Fresh from his first NBA retirement was Michael Jordan in his Air Jordan XI, point forward Scottie Pippen donned in More Uptempo, and fierce forward Dennis Rodman in Air Shake Ndestrukt.
+Fresh from his first NBA retirement was Michael Jordan in his Air Jordan XI, point forward Scottie Pippen donned in the Nike Air More Uptempo, and fierce forward Dennis Rodman in Air Shake Ndestrukt.

 It was said that among the three sneakers, the underrated one is the eccentric looking Black/White mid-top Air Shake Ndestrukt.
 This was the weapon worn by The Worm, a moniker for Rodman, en route to the ’96 NBA Championship.
 Incidentally, the Chicago Bulls emerged as the NBA champion that season, while Rodman possessed his title the Rebound Leader for the fourth time.